clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/assign-static-ip.rst

 		Address=[IP address]/24
 		DHCP=yes # to get DNS info, etc.

-	Replace [interface-name] and [IP-address] with your specific settings.
+	Replace [interface name] and [IP address] with your specific settings.

 #.
 Restart the networkd service:

 	.. code-block:: bash

-		# sudo systemctl restart systemd-networkd
+		sudo systemctl restart systemd-networkd

 **Congratulations!** You have successfully assigned a static IP address.